 - Food Allergies

 Other possible risks that can be attached to food.
-Important parts of the field are therefore risk analysis, risk communication and risk management from the various disciplines, such as food technology, quality science, toxicology, epidemiology and (food) legislation.
+Therefore, important parts of the field are risk analysis, risk communication and risk management from various disciplines, such as food technology, quality science, toxicology, epidemiology and (food) legislation.

 Who is responsible for food safety?